tamlerner/tamlerner/README.md

-# 🌟 A non-dev journey 🌟

-👋 Hey, I’m Tam – currently on a full-ride at Veris Labs, CYTO, **SheFi**, learning to code a little with **React.js** ⚛️ and **Tailwind CSS** 🎨, because apparently, that's what the cool kids do these days.
+## Bridging Operations, Tech, and Finance

+Hi, I’m **Tamara Lerner**, a seasoned professional with a passion for combining technology and finance to create impactful, lasting solutions.

-## 💼 Real World Stuff:
+## 💼 Professional Background
-I’m the **Chief of Operations at CYTO** and **Director of Operations at Veris Labs** (aka **Unlockd** and **maxAPY**).
-Basically, I combine tech and finance to make things that last longer than your average crypto hype cycle.
+I’m the **Chief Operating Officer at CYTO SAS** and **Director of Operations at Veris Labs OÜ**.
+My expertise lies in:
+- Leading and optimizing global operations.
+- Building financial and operational infrastructures for cutting-edge fintech and blockchain projects.
+- Developing scalable processes that blend innovation and compliance.

-## 🔭 What I’m *Supposedly* Working On:
+## 🔭 Current Focus
-- **React.js** – Making things dynamic, because static pages are for people who don’t like fun.
-- **Tailwind CSS** – Trying to make things look pretty while keeping the headache to a minimum.
+- **Node.js** and **React.js** – Creating dynamic, user-focused products that bridge functionality and aesthetics.
+- **Tailwind CSS** – Simplifying UI/UX development for sleek, efficient designs.
+- Building tools that redefine financial technology and operational efficiency.

-## 🌱 What I’m Still Trying to Learn:
+## 🌱 Always Learning
-- **JavaScript frameworks** – because one framework is never enough, apparently.
-- **Advanced CSS and UI/UX** – trying to make things usable *and* good-looking.
-Spoiler: it's hard.
-- **Blockchain and Fintech** – still figuring out if it’s the future or just a really complicated way to lose money.
+- Advanced **JavaScript frameworks** to push the boundaries of product interactivity.
+- **UI/UX Design Principles** to ensure every user interaction is seamless and intuitive.
+- Deepening my expertise in **blockchain and crypto-finance**, navigating the balance between innovation and sustainability.

-## 🚀 Let’s Connect:
+## 🚀 Collaboration & Innovation
-Down to learn something new or collaborate on cool projects - contact me via linkedin [/tamlerner](https://www.linkedin.com/in/tamlerner/)
+I’m passionate about turning ideas into reality and collaborating on meaningful projects.
+If you’re interested in connecting, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/tamlerner/).